ombulabs/blog/_posts/2019-03-07-the-importance-of-sprint-retrospectives.md

 In the call **it is important to give each team member time to share their answers in depth** with the rest of the team.
 We then like to give other team members time to respond and ask questions.

 If a team member shares that they are having an issue or believes that something is not going well in the project, try to encourage them to share a suggestion for how it can be improved.
-How can we do better?

 **The goal of the sprint retrospective is to open a dialogue into how the project is going overall**.
 Are we making progress on the project?
 Do all team members understand what the next steps are?